Operation Denver: Aftermath

 In 1992, 15% of Americans considered it definitely or probably true that "the AIDS virus was created deliberately in a government laboratory".
 In 2005, a study by the RAND Corporation and Oregon State University revealed that nearly 50% of African Americans thought AIDS was man-made, over 25% believed AIDS was a product of a government laboratory, 12% believed it was created and spread by the CIA, and 15% believed that AIDS was a form of genocide against black people.
 Other AIDS conspiracy theories have abounded, and have been discredited by the mainstream scientific community.

-In popular culture, the Kanye West song "Heard 'Em Say" tells listeners, "I know that the government administer AIDS".
+In popular culture, the Kanye West song "Heard 'Em Say" tells listeners, "I know that the government administer AIDS," and the R.E.M. song "Revolution" says in its lyrics: "The virus was invented."

 In South Africa, the former president, Thabo Mbeki cited the operation's theory of Fort Detrick in denying the science of HIV.

 In 1992, Director of Russia's Foreign Intelligence Service (SVR) Yevgeny Primakov admitted that the KGB was behind the newspaper articles claiming that AIDS was created by the U.S. government.
 Segal's role was exposed by KGB defector Vasili Mitrokhin in the Mitrokhin Archive.
 Jack Koehler's 1999 book, Stasi: The Untold Story of the East German Secret Police, describes how the Stasi cooperated with the KGB to spread the story.